 An S Corporation is a pass-through entity.
 Corporations set up this way share the income, deductions, profits, and losses of a corporation with its owners.
 There is no federal corporate tax.
-Shareholder’s file their taxes including the profit or loss form the S Corp.
+Shareholders file their taxes including the profit or loss from the S Corp.
 This allows S Corps to avoid double taxation on the corporate income.

 Also, unlike Sole Proprietors or Partnerships, S Corp Shareholders to do not pay Self Employment Tax (15%) on the income they receive from corporate profit.
 Therefore, the S Corp is generally the best choice for a small business.
 There are advantages to each different type of entity, however, and our EA/CPA/Tax Attorney team would be glad to advise you on what the pros and cons of each for your individual situation.

 Profitable S Corporations generally have employees and payroll taxes need to be filed.
 In this case, the company is responsible for withholding federal income tax, Social Security, and Medicare taxes from paychecks and filings tax forms 940 and 941 in addition to the 1120S Income Tax Return for an S Corporation.

 Many small businesses would benefit financially from being an S Corp but are worried about the extra paperwork.
 Proper bookkeeping, accounting, payroll, and filing the Payroll Tax forms 940 and 941, in addition to the corporate tax return 1120S can be daunting.
 Late filings and such are severely penalized.